randyliu078-bit/qss20-final-project/README.md

 **Course:** QSS 20, Dartmouth College, Spring 2026

 ## Project Summary
-This project examines the stock-flow dynamics of college-educated labor in Connecticut relative to Greater Boston (MA) and New York City (NY), using three federal data sources.
-It tests whether Connecticut remains a net exporter of educated labor (Bound et al. 2004) and whether local college-degree share predicts labor-force participation for non-degree workers (Winters 2013).
+This project builds a merged dataset from three federal sources.
+The first is the LEHD Post-Secondary Employment Outcomes (PSEO), which tracks earnings and employment for college graduates by institution and field of study.
+The second is the ACS Public Use Microdata Sample (PUMS), which provides individual-level Census records on education, occupation, and earnings.
+The third is the BLS Quarterly Census of Employment and Wages (QCEW), which reports county-level employment counts and wages by industry.
+Together these sources support an analysis of college-educated labor markets in Connecticut relative to Greater Boston (MA) and New York City (NY).

+The project addresses two interrelated questions.
+First, it examines the stock-flow
+gap: whether Connecticut produces more bachelor's degrees (the flow) than it retains as college-educated residents in its workforce (the stock).
+A state in this position is considered a net exporter of educated labor.
+Second, it tests whether places with a higher share of college-degree holders generate positive spillover effects for workers without four-year degrees.
+These spillovers are measured through labor-force participation and employment rates.
+Special attention is given to STEM graduates and the aerospace and advanced manufacturing industries, which represent a significant share of Connecticut's regional economy.
 ## Data Sources
 - **PSEO** — LEHD Post-Secondary Employment Outcomes (graduate flow by state)
 - **ACS PUMS** — American Community Survey microdata (resident stock, degree share)